cthet/design_patterns/behavioral_patterns/command/README.md

 4. **Invoker:** Asks the command to execute the request.
 It holds a command and at some point asks the command to do something.

-5. **Client:** Creates ConcreteCommand instances and sets their receiver.
+5. **command.iterator.mediator.memento.observer.state.state.strategy.template_method.visitor.src.adapter.src.media_adapter.Client:** Creates ConcreteCommand instances and sets their receiver.
 It might also configure the Invoker.

 By decoupling the sender and receiver, the Command pattern allows for a high degree of flexibility in designing command structures, such as creating complex commands from simpler ones.